BestTimesToVisit.com Logo

 activity

-Experience Beijing's vibrant nightlife from a unique perspective with a rickshaw ride through the bustling backstreets.
-Enjoy the sights and sounds of the city after dark, and discover hidden gems that are often missed during the day.
-Negotiate the price beforehand.
+Experience Beijing's vibrant nightlife from a unique perspective with a rickshaw tour through the illuminated Hutongs.
+Enjoy the lively atmosphere, street food, and local interactions.
+This offers a different view of the city after dark.

 Best time: Summer, Autumn